By continuing to browse this website, you agree to our use of cookies. Learn more at the Privacy Policy page.

 Qdrant vector database

 Qdrant offers high-performance, open-source vector search with single-digit millisecond latency.
-Available as managed cloud, hybrid, or private deployments with enterprise features: SSO, RBAC, TLS, Prometheus/Grafana integration, SOC 2 compliance.
+Available as managed cloud, hybrid, or private deployments with enterprise features: SSO, RBAC, TLS, Prometheus/Grafana integration, SOC 2, and HIPAA compliance.

-Notable users: Tripadvisor, HubSpot, Deutsche Telekom, Bayer, and Dailymotion use Qdrant.
+Notable users: Tripadvisor, HubSpot, Deutsche Telekom, Bayer, and Dailymotion.

 Weaviate